©️ “Energy act” Small Fry in Oil (1973), Up Helly Aa Committee Archive, accessed 2024.

 © Miriam Sentler

-Fossil Fuel Mnemosyne | Second Research Period at USF Verftet Residency, Bergen Norway (16 Sept. -16 Nov.
+Fossil Fuel Mnemosyne | A Residency at USF Verftet Residency, Bergen Norway (16 Sept. -16 Nov.
 2021)

 In the upcoming year and with the generous financial support of the Stipendium for Emerging Artists of the Mondriaan Fund and the Gerbrandy Culture Fund, I will start a period of site-specific research into aquatic fossil fuel landscapes.
 The artistic project Fossil Fuel Mnemosyne discusses the triangle of the natural, the industrial and the mythical in industrially deployed seascapes, questioning the use of mythical symbols and natural matter by the fossil fuel industry.